gfannes/champ/amp/uc2.md

 	- optional digit is to swap order where necessary

 ## Automatically inject start date from logbook
-- [*] Inject dates automatically from log
-	- Rework into YYYY/MM/DD.md
+- [x] Find date in filepath
+- [*] Add date to File node
+	- Probably as an Amp, but the systems seems not prepared for new amps

 ## Support working with start date and prio
 - [x] Create new verb `pl/plan`